-- Revise and refine the fundamental movement skills they have already acquired: rolling, crawling, walking, jumping, running, hopping, skipping, climbing - \ Progress towards a more fluent style of moving, with developing control and - \ Develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physicaleducation sessions and other physical disciplines including dance, gymnastics, sport and swimming. - \ Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
-Suggested tools: - \ pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons. - \ Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor. - \ Combine different movements with ease and fluency. - Confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group. - \ Develop overall body-strength, balance, co-ordination and agility. - Further develop and refine a range of ball skills including: throwing, catching, kicking, passing, batting, and aiming. - \ Develop confidence, competence, precision and accuracy when engaging in activities that involve a ball. - \ Develop the foundations of a handwriting style which is fast, accurate and efficient. - \ Further develop the skills they need to manage the school day successfully: - lining up and queuing - mealtimes
+- \ Revise and refine the fundamental movement skills they have already acquired: - rolling, crawling, walking, jumping (height and distance), running, hopping, skipping, climbing - Progress towards a more fluent style of moving, with developing control and grace.
+Run with some control to markers.
+Experiment with different ways of travelling. - Develop the overall body strength, co-ordination, balance and agility needed to engage successfully with future physicaleducation sessions and other physical disciplines including dance, gymnastics, sport and swimming. - \ Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
+Suggested tools: - pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons. - \ Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor. - \ Combine different movements with ease and fluency. - \ Confidently and safely use a range of large and small apparatus indoors and outside, alone and in a group. - \ Develop overall body-strength, balance, co-ordination and agility. - Further develop and refine a range of ball skills including: rolling, bouncing, throwing, catching, kicking, passing, batting, and aiming. - \ Develop confidence, competence, precision and accuracy when engaging in activities that involve a ball.
+Using a range of large and small balls.
+Kick a ball to a target.
+Hit a ball with equipment. - \ Develop the foundations of a handwriting style which is fast, accurate and efficient.
+Practice writing letters on lined paper. - \ Further develop the skills they need to manage the school day successfully: - lining up and queuing - mealtimes - \ Take part in games with simple rules e.g. statues, hoop bounce (paired and in groups). - Play simple games involved in running into spaces.